StemVibrations/STEM/docs/tutorials.rst

 Then the start time is set to 0.0 second and the end time is set to 0.099 second.
 The time step size is set to 0.01 second.
 Furthermore, the reduction factor and increase factor are set to 1.0, such that the time step size is constant throughout the simulation.
 Displacement convergence criteria is set to 1.0e-4 for the relative tolerance and 1.0e-9 for the absolute tolerance.
-Newton-Raphson is used as a solving strategy.
+Since the problem is linear elastic, Linear-Newton-Raphson is used as a solving strategy.
 And Newmark is used as an integration method.
 Amgcl is used as a linear solver.
 Stresses are not initialised since the "stress_initialisation_type" is set to "NONE".
 Other options are "StressInitialisationType.GRAVITY_LOADING" and "StressInitialisationType.K0_PROCEDURE".
 Since the problem is linear elastic, the stiffness matrix is constant and the mass and damping matrices are constant, defining the matrices as constant will speed up the computation.
-Rayleigh damping is assumed, with a damping coefficient of 0.12 for the stiffness matrix and 0.0001 for the mass matrix.
+Rayleigh damping is assumed, with a damping coefficient of 0.012 for the stiffness matrix and 0.0001 for the mass matrix.

 .. code-block:: python